Skip to main content

 3. Real-Time Collaboration

-Verdict.
-Notion wins decisively for team work.
+Notion wins for team work.

 4. AI Features

-Notion AI.
-Workspace Q&A, summary, draft, AI-fill databases ($10/month add-on) per Notion pricing page (May 2026).
+Notion AI supports workspace Q&A, summary, drafting, and AI-fill databases as a $10/month add-on per Notion pricing page (May 2026).

-Verdict.
 Apple Intelligence is free on supported devices.
 Notion AI is more workspace-aware but costs extra.
 For an AI-comparison narrowed to Notion, see Notion AI alternatives.

 5. Handwriting and iPad